ianlshaw/configs/README.md

 Master to master sql replication with redundant haproxy load balancing.

-Creation of the replication users, and grants are not included in the configs, but are absolutely essential.
+Creation of the replication and haproxy users, and grants are not included in the configs, but are absolutely essential.

 Note when applying the grants that the haproxy_check and haproxy_root users should have grants to the PRIVATE ip addresses of each load balancer.